Bean Chili Recipe

 Storage & Reheating

-Proper storage keeps your bean chili fresh and safe to eat for days, and freezing extends its life for months.
+Proper storage keeps bean chili fresh for days, and freezing extends its life for months.

 Refrigerator Storage